Psalm 37 – Wisdom Over Worry

 ii.
 “This was emphatically true of the man Christ, whose steps Jehovah established, and in whose way he delighted.”
 (Horne)

 c.
-Though he fall, he shall not be utterly cast down; for the LORD upholds him with His hand: David described a third great benefit for the righteous man or woman who trusts in the LORD.
-Though they may at times fall (in the sense of stumbling), they will not fall away – that is, shall not be utterly cast down.
-This is not because of their own internal strength or goodness, but because the LORD upholds him.
+Though he fall, he shall not be utterly cast down; for the LORD upholds him with His hand: David described a third great benefit for the righteous man or woman who trusts in the Lord.
+Though he may at times fall (in the sense of stumbling), he will not fall away – that is, shall not be utterly cast down.
+This is not because of his own internal strength or goodness, but because the LORD upholds him.

 C. Wisdom from a man after God’s heart.